ritugm/CallForCodeSarathiApp/BackendServices/node/README.md

 We have 4 services:

-1. Register: User registers with his name,
+1. Register: User registers with his name, email and password.

 2. Login: User will login with his credentials